I’ve just been perusing through a couple of “How to sell your house” guides, and I think I’ve just lost the will to live. Two words: Total junk.

 Prices drastically vary so shop around

-From thing I have noticed, prices vary drastically for exactly the same service.
+From what I have noticed, prices vary drastically for exactly the same service.
 So it’s always worth shopping around.

 Your Agent will probably recommend you a Solicitor